mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Pedro:* Why don't we just implement one bot doing all things?
 *Dale:* It's a principle of single responsibility.
 *Pedro:* But single resp...
-*Karm (interrupting):* We can also have a bot notifying users on their friends' birthdays.
+*Karmen (interrupting):* We can also have a bot notifying users on their friends' birthdays.
 *Dale:* And call all of them *CatBots*.
 *Rage Man:* Ingenious.
 Do you see how powerful is brainstorming technique?
 Get back to work, guys.